 Take a break from technology!
-Please turn off your cell phones, pagers, alarms, and other audible electronic devices before the concert begins.
-But if you want to share your location on social media, that would be great!
+Please turn off/set to vibrate your cell phones, pagers, watch alarms, and other electronic devices for the duration of the performance.
+But as noted earlier, if you want to share your location on social media, that would be great!
 Just try not to disrupt the performance experience for your neighbors.

 Where should I sit?

 It may take you several concerts to decide where you prefer to sit.
 Do you want to be on the left side of the auditorium close to the front and watch the percussion section?
 Do you want to be in the center near the back and see the bigger picture of the whole performance?
 Do you want to be nearer the front on the right and keep a close eye on the cellos and bass players?
 Because we don’t have assigned seats, you can try out different locations until you find the perfect spot.

 If you arrive late, you will need to wait until a break between pieces for an usher to allow you to enter the hall.
 However, late seating is not available at all performances, depending on the program.
 Please try to arrive in plenty of time to get seated before the lights dim and the concert begins.

 How will I know when the concert is about to begin?